Nirmalafauzhia/Data-Analytics-Part-3/README.md

 # 1.2 Data Preparation
 - Code used:
 - Python version: 3.11.4
-- Packages: Anaconda, Pandas, Numpy, Matplotlib, Seaborn, Sklearn, and Features Engine
+- Packages: Pandas, Numpy, Matplotlib, and Seaborn.

 # 1.3 Data Cleansing
 - The data set is not clean.
 We have 4 features with missing values.